Oscar Robertson: Post-playing career

 After many years out of the spotlight, Robertson was recognized on November 17, 2006, for his impact on college basketball when he was chosen to be a member of the founding class of the National Collegiate Basketball Hall of Fame.
 He was one of five people, along with John Wooden, Bill Russell, Dean Smith, and James Naismith, selected to represent the inaugural class.
 In January 2011, Robertson joined a class action lawsuit against the NCAA, O'Bannon v.
 NCAA, challenging the organization's use of the images of its former student athletes.

 In 2015, Robertson was among a group of investors that placed a marijuana legalization initiative on the Ohio ballot.
 The initiative sought exclusive grow rights for the group members while prohibiting all other cultivation except small amounts for personal use.
 Robertson appeared in a television advertisement advocating for passage of the initiative, but it was ultimately defeated.
+Second efforts by groups in Ohio succeeded in 2023.